qoolixiloop/qool-latex-loop/README.md

 >         Ctrl-D
 >
 > * Now you can move to another folder containing '.md' files and start Grip again.
-> * If you don't like to restart Grip for each file or folder, you can visit my Wiki page, which describes a [browser navigation alternative.][1003]
+> * If you don't like to restart Grip for each file or folder, you can visit my Wiki page, which describes a [browser navigation alternative for Grip.][1003]
 >
 >📜
 </details>